NicodimarcoTV/OGSM-Open-Gameserver-Manager/README.md

 # OGSM Open-GameServer-Manager
-This is a web Interface to manage your LGSM Servers
+This is a web Interface to manage your OGSM Servers

 Keep in Mind that this Project is still in Development